awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 The connection endpoint for the DB cluster\.
 For example: `mystack-mydbcluster-1apw1j4phylrk.cg034hpkmmjt.``us-east-2``.rds.amazonaws.com`\.

 `Endpoint.Port`
-The port number on which the Amazon Redshift cluster accepts connections\.
-For example: `5439`\.
+The port number on which the DB cluster accepts connections\.
+For example: `3306`\.

 `ReadEndpoint.Address`
 The reader endpoint for the DB cluster\.
 For example: `mystack-mydbcluster-ro-1apw1j4phylrk.cg034hpkmmjt.``us-east-2``.rds.amazonaws.com`\.